Renrf00/ShedCardGame/README.md

 # ShedCardGame
-This has a two classes for card and deck, with multiple functions to arrange the cards, create and delete cards ... \n The game is a recreation of this card game https://en.wikipedia.org/wiki/Shithead_(card_game)
+This has a two classes for card and deck, with multiple functions to arrange the cards, create and delete cards ...
+The game is a recreation of this card game https://en.wikipedia.org/wiki/Shithead_(card_game)